Could the Next Patient in Your ABA Practicum Be a Robot?

 If artificial intelligence is able to simulate patients in various stages of mental or physical distress, why not simulate therapists?

-We’ve already discussed how AI is being used to juice the performance of ABA therapists in a variety of ways.
-Of course, this isn’t unique to ABA—this is an approach that is already seeing widespread adoption in the world of mental health therapy.
+We’ve already discussed how AI is being used to improve the performance of ABA therapists in a variety of ways.
+Of course, this isn’t unique to ABA.
+This is an approach that is already seeing widespread adoption in the world of mental health therapy.
 Some of the oldest experiments with AI were in delivering talk-based therapy with human clients.
 Today, apps that can deliver cognitive-behavioral therapy and other treatment modalities without any active human therapist are popping up all over.

 There’s a common thread in all this, though, one that is easy for a trained behaviorist to spot: AI is being asked to adopt a set of behaviors in line with the expectations that people have for services in all these fields.

-Behaviorism is a field that lives and dies around the predictable rhythm of antecedent-behavior-consequence, the so-called ABCs of ABA.
-Consistent and predictable feedback – consequences – in response to a wide ranging variety of patient behaviors are a hallmark, but that level consistency and predictability still alludes AI programmers.
+Applied behavior analysis is built around the antecedent-behavior-consequence (ABC) model.
+Consistent and predictable feedback, consequences, in response to a wide-ranging variety of patient behaviors are a hallmark, but that level of consistency and predictability still eludes AI programmers.
 ABAs working to train AI may offer the solution, though.

 Appropriate Behaviors Are the Missing Ingredient in Modern AI